beejjorgensen/bgnet/src/bgnet.md

 But some of you might want to do things the Pure Windows Way.
 That's very gutsy of you, and this is what you have to do: run out and get Unix immediately!
-No, no—I'm kidding.
+No, no---I'm kidding.
 I'm supposed to be Windows-friendly(er) these days...

 This is what you'll have to do (unless you install [Cygwin](http://www.cygwin.com/)!): first, ignore pretty much all of the system